777arc/PySDR/content/digital_modulation.rst

    <summary>Answers</summary>

 1. 250 Mbps - (1/8e-9)*2
-2. Four (which is what ethernet cables have)
+2. Four (which is what Ethernet cables have)
 3. 4 bits per symbol - log_2(16)
 4. 0.5 Gbps - (1/8e-9)*4